MessageComposer Middleware

 • pass the suggestion items into the TextComposer's middleware state as suggestions object

-After the middleware handler chain execution the suggestions would appear in the TextComposer state and thus in the UI.
+After the chain runs, suggestions appear in TextComposer state and therefore in the UI.

 onSuggestionItemSelect